kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### Custom Resources

 Server Side Apply currently treats all custom resources as unstructured data.
 All keys are treated the same as struct fields, and all lists are considered atomic.
-In the future, it will use the validation field in Custom Resource Definitions to Custom Resource authors to definte how to how to merge their own objects.
+In the future, it will use the validation field in Custom Resource Definitions to allow Custom Resource authors to define how to how to merge their own objects.